-- q Issuer Callable: JPMorgan Financial may, at its election and upon written notice to The Depository Trust Company ("DTC"), call the Notes on any quarterly Optional Call Notice Date, regardless of the closing level of any Underlying on that Optional Call Notice Date, and pay you the principal amount plus a Coupon.
-No further payments will be made on the Notes. - q Income: Regardless of the performance of any Underlying, JPMorgan Financial will pay you a quarterly Coupon unless the Notes have been previously called.
-In exchange for the opportunity to receive the quarterly Coupon payments, you are accepting the risk of losing some or all of your principal amount and the credit risks of JPMorgan Financial and JPMorgan Chase & Co. for all payments, including Coupon payments, under the Notes. - q Downside Exposure with Contingent Repayment of Principal Amount at Maturity: If by maturity the Notes have not been called and each Underlying closes at or above its Downside Threshold on the Final Valuation Date, JPMorgan Financial will pay you the principal amount per Note at maturity, in addition to paying the final Coupon.
+- q Automatically Callable: JPMorgan Financial will automatically call the Notes and pay you the principal amount plus the Coupon otherwise due for a quarterly Observation Date (after an initial sixmonth non-call period) if the closing level of each Underlying on that quarterly Observation Date is equal to or greater than its Initial Value.
+No further payments will be made on the Notes. - Income: Regardless of the performance of any Underlying, a JPMorgan Financial will pay you a guarterly Coupon unless the Notes have been previously called.
+In exchange for the opportunity to receive the quarterly Coupon payments, you are accepting the risk of losing some or all of your principal amount and the credit risks of JPMorgan Financial and JPMorgan Chase & Co. for all payments, including Coupon payments, under the Notes - Downside Exposure with Contingent Repayment of Principal Amount at Maturity: If by maturity the Notes have not been called and each Underlying closes at or above its Downside Threshold on the Final Valuation Date, JPMorgan Financial will pay you the principal amount per Note at maturity, in addition to paying the final Coupon.
 If any Underlying closes below its Downside Threshold on the Final Valuation Date, JPMorgan Financial will, in addition to paying the final Coupon, repay less than the principal amount, if anything, at maturity, resulting in a loss on your principal amount that is proportionate to the decline in the closing level of the Least Performing Underlying from its Initial Value to its Final Value.
 The contingent repayment of principal applies only if you hold the Notes to maturity.
 Any payment on the Notes, including any repayment of principal, is subject to the creditworthiness of JPMorgan Financial and JPMorgan Chase & Co.